italia/eid-wallet-it-docs/docs/en/remote-flow.rst

 Device Flow Status Checks and Security
 --------------------------------------

+This specification introduces the Relying Party Presentation Request Status Endpoint for implementations that want to use it, as this endpoint is an internal feature for the security of the implementation and is not required for interoperability.

 Be the flow Same Device or Cross Device, the user-agent needs to check the session status to the endpoint made available by Relying Party (status endpoint).
 This check MAY be implemented in the form of JavaScript code, within the page that shows the QRCode or the href button pointing to the request URL.